GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

 authors:
   - ilyagrigorik
 description: |
   Selecting the right image format is the first step in delivering optimized images on your website.
-This guide helps you to make the right choice.
+This post helps you to make the right choice.
 date: 2018-08-30
 updated: 2020-06-18
 tags: